sshearer101/071921-Phase1--practice-code-challenge/README.md

  When a user clicks the Good Dog/Bad Dog button, two things should happen:

   - The button's text should change from Good to Bad or Bad to Good

-  - The corresponding pup object in the database should be updated to reflect the new isGoodDog value
+  - *For the advanced deliverable*, the corresponding pup object in the database should be updated to reflect the new isGoodDog value
     - Please note, you can update a dog by making a PATCH request to `/pups/:id`

 ### BONUS!
 STEP 5: FILTER GOOD DOGS